blissland/blissflixx/README.md

 Blissflixx relies on youtube-dl for extracting media so a list of supported sites can be found on it's project site: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md

-Streaming video from Twitch is handeled by [livestreamer](https://github.com/chrippa/livestreamer).
+Streaming video from Twitch is handled by [livestreamer](https://github.com/chrippa/livestreamer).

 In addition BlissFlixx has support for ITV Player (https://www.itv.com/itvplayer/) which is not currently supported by youtube-dl.